megspham/black-white-keys/README.md

-# Pre-work - *light & sound w megs*
+# Pre-work - *black & white keys*

-**light & sound w/ megs** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**black & white keys** is a Light & Sound Memory game to apply for CodePath's SITE Program.

 Submitted by: **Megan Pham**